 Amounts reported for governmental activities in the Statement of Activities are different because:

-Capital outlays are reported in the Governmental Funds as expenditures.
+Capital outlays are reported as expenditures in the Statement of Revenues, Expenditures, and Changes in Fund Balance.
 However, in the Statement of Activities, the cost of these assets is allocated over their estimated useful lives as depreciation expense.
-The Foundation did not have any capital outlays in the current year.